Roseinfire/HtmlS/README.md

 ### About safety
 Your page is built with htmlscript, not htmlscript built with your page. `This is a law.` <br>
 If your page is built from a local file, it stays local.
 Your page is public when hosted on public domain.<br>
-Keep in mind that hscript will not take responsibility if you publish confidential information on the public server.<br>
+Keep in mind that HtmlScript will not take responsibility if you publish confidential information on the public server.<br>
 When connect external scripts (include this one) you give it access to all your page.<br>
 Be sure that you can trust the script you connected.
 That's why the HtmlScript open code project. <br>